sweattep/modern_quotes/README.md

 >Jobs that put them in a leadership position are ideal for those who can bring people together or are natural mediators

->The object of war is, quite simply, to force or encourage the enemy to make what you assert is a better choice, or to choose what you desire the enemy to choose.
+>The object of war is, quite simply, to force or encourage the enemy to make what you assert is a better choice

+>stop expecting loyalty from people who betray themselves, stop expecting honesty from people who lie to themselves, and stop expecting peace from people who are at war

 >Nobody advocating for helping the poor actually wants anyone who's poor to be in power.